olcf/wciscc2025/qlsa/README.md

     * **NOTE:** Before running the code, deactivate the circuit generation env (`qlsa-circuit`) and activate the solver env (`qlsa-solver`).
     * Make sure to have your `qlsa-solver` conda environment activated.
     * Experiment with different parameters in the code.

+> Note: Alternative to all of the above, you can use the batch script [`submit_odo.sh`](submit_odo.sh) to [submit a batch job on OLCF Odo](https://docs.olcf.ornl.gov/systems/frontier_user_guide.html#batch-scripts) using `sbatch --export=NONE submit_odo.sh`.
+The `submit_odo.sh` example batch script is already setup with the above steps; however, modifying that file is required if you want to change any python script arguments.

 ## Running on real hardware